 Do solar panels work during a power outage?

-What’s the point of solar panels{ installed|| that are installed} on the roof if there’s no electricity?
-It is essential to figure out a way to ensure that electricity is on.
+What is the purpose of solar panels{ installed|| that are installed} on a roof if there is no electricity?
+It is essential to find a way to keep the electricity on.
 What about batteries?
-Or how can you stop solar energy from getting into the power grid when it’s off.
-These are the issues we will be answering.
+What can you do to stop solar energy from getting into the grid when it’s not.
+These are the questions we’ll be addressing.

 Why can't solar panels function in a blackout situation?